 If you have an alert email setup on 'Config > Alert', you will receive an email when a cluster node down.1.
 Login redirection will not be working

 When your master node down, we can't share the login session between cluster nodes.
 This means your login page will not be working correctly.
-So we don't redirect users to the login page.2.
+So, we don't redirect users to the login page.2.
 Unauthenticated users will be bypassed

 If we don't redirect 'Password Users' to the login page they can't login.
-But we don't want to let them lose the Internet.
-So we bypass filtering for these unauthenticated users when your master node down.
+However, we don't want to let them lose the Internet.
+So, we bypass filtering for these unauthenticated users when your master node down.
 If you don't want to bypass filtering for any users even if your master node down try to have a default user covering the entire IP range of your network.3.
 Multiple server IP addresses with an agent

 NxCloud's case is a bit different.
 It drops the requests from unauthenticated users because the login redirection is not a default option for NxCloud and the users on NxCloud mostly use other authentication methods.